alteringres/JsChainTaskDelayed/README.md

     },
     500
 );
-// this will run delayed because the stack if not empty (stackTimeline si not yet started to consume) stackTimeline.push(
+// this will run delayed because the stack if not empty stackTimeline.push(
     function() {
         console.log('task 2000');